 In the interest of safety for all students and staff, students are not permitted to carry their backpack/purse/handbag around the school.
 Students must lock these items up in their locker.

 In accordance with the School Act and providing a safe and caring environment for students, it may be necessary from time to time to conduct student searches.
 A Principal or designate may conduct a search of a student, school property used by a student , and student articles and objects based on reasonable grounds or as a matter of school welfare or safety.

 Students are expected to conform to a reasonable dress code suitable for a work environment.
 Anything worn that is found to be offensive to others is not appropriate attire for school.
 Clothing that exposes undergarments or private body parts are not suitable attire for the school learning/working environment.
 Students may not display references to profanity, alcohol, drugs, sex, and inappropriate images on their clothing or possessions including their locker.
 Students are not permitted to wear hats in school unless it is a special dress-up day.
 Students are not permitted to wear their hoods on their heads inside the school.

 Removal of Outdoor Footwear

 In an effort to preserve the cleanliness of our school, we ask that all students remove their wet or dirty outdoor footwear when they enter the building.
 Students are required to bring a separate pair of runners with non-marking soles for use within the school.

-Bringing Items from Home – Toys, Collectable Cards and Other Treasures
+Bringing Items from Home – Toys, Collectable Cards, Electronic Games or devices and Other Treasures